Skip to content

 Monday 10 March – Saturday 15 March

-Emerge Australia is excited to invite you to participate in a series of initiatives around the theme Shining a Light on long COVID – navigating the unknown – ME/CFS.
+During the week Emerge Australia invited the community to participate in a series of initiatives around the theme Shining a Light on long COVID – navigating the unknown – ME/CFS.
 With the aim of raising awareness and support for the long COVID and ME/CFS communities.

-On Wednesday, 12 March at 2pm (AEDT), CEO Anne Wilson will be joined by experts and those with lived experience to talk about long COVID and share insights, information and respond to questions from the community.
+On Wednesday, 12 March, CEO Anne Wilson was joined by experts and those with lived experience to talk about long COVID and share insights, information and respond to questions from the community.
+With over 200 attendees present this was our largest symposium to date.

 Online Symposium with Emerge Australia